-We were the first to report viral mediated gene editing in the retina, and the application of this technology opens the prospect for anticipatory cures to some inherited retinal diseases.
-We now seek support to generate substantial pre-clinical data for use in our case submitted to the TGA for a first in human clinical trial for gene-based therapy for PCDH15-related Usher Syndrome.
+This project reports viral mediated gene editing in the retina, and the application of this technology opens the prospect for anticipatory cures to some inherited retinal diseases.
+The trial is to generate substantial pre-clinical data for use in our case submitted to the TGA for a first in human clinical trial for gene-based therapy for PCDH15-related Usher Syndrome.
 Children affected by this neglected, orphan disease are born deaf and generally become blind during their teenage years.